Alex313031/thorium/BUGS.md

 Nov.
 21, Pulseaudio does not work behind a proxy in a chroot, I.E. in crouton on ChromiumOS.
 Removing Pulseaudio patch did not resolve the issue. - Pierro78 on Reddit

 Nov.
 30, Possible bug; settings 'enable_cros_media_app = true' does not enable chrome://media-app like CrOS. - Me

+Nov.30, Bug that shows starting with M98.0.4738.0; bookmark folders in bookmarks bar have text colored incorrectly. - Me